Milad-Mrz/AI_and_Data_Science/README.md

 ## Econometrics
-This branch will explore and practice concepts econometrics in AI and data science.
+This branch will explore and practice concepts related to econometrics in AI and data science.

 ![ ](images/3-econometrics.png)